top of page

 You can opt out of emails at any time by clicking the unsubscribe link.
 By submitting, I acknowledge that I agree to the Terms of Use and have read the Privacy Policy.

-How can I help students avoid common mistakes in CER including not providing enough evidence or not adequately explaining how evidence supports their claim?
+How can I help students avoid common mistakes in CER including not providing enough evidence or not adequately explaining how the evidence supports their claim?

 Provide ongoing feedback with opportunities for students to revise their writing.
 BrainPOP Science investigations include clickable CER rubrics with the option to include narrative feedback.